Dan Ferri and Dan Johnson, co-directors

-The Stetson University Jazz Ensemble is a major performing ensemble in the School of Music, and is directed by veteran musician and educator Dr. Patrick Hennessey.
+The Stetson University Jazz Ensemble is a major performing ensemble in the School of Music, and is co-directed by Dan Ferri and Dan Johnson.
 Performing four concerts per year, members are chosen by audition from musicians of the School of Music, plus interested and talented non-music majors.

 The ensemble (which is primarily an 18-member jazz big band) performs selections ranging from swing-era standards to contemporary originals — encompassing a variety of musical styles.
 Smaller ensembles are also formed on occasion for concerts and special events.